JohnLoza/scorpio-sauce/doc/clients.md

 ```

 ## /api/clients/:id **PATCH/PUT Request**
 Update an existing client by id and returns the client object

-requires the client object with the attributes to update
+Requires the client object with the attributes to update

 ### Response
 ```json